 When the door had shut, she turned back to face the luxurious, quiet, empty penthouse apartment.
 She went to the window, looked out at the city and the buzzing sky-cars.
-Then, she began to pace beneath the high and airy ceiling.
-For the first time she allowed herself to think about the previous night.
+Then she began to pace beneath the high and airy ceiling.
+For the first time, she allowed herself to think about the previous night.

 She let out a long, shuddering sigh.
 She had lost hope of ever seeing her brother again.
 And there he had been!
 She had embraced him!
 The events of the prior evening had set her mind whirling, and still it spun.

-She steadied herself on the edge of the beige davenport, and looked around at her life: a pile of expensive furniture, tastefully arranged to complement the expensive people who came to visit and artfully drape themselves across it.
+She steadied herself on the edge of the white davenport, and looked around at her life: a pile of expensive furniture, tastefully arranged to complement the expensive people who came to visit and artfully drape themselves across it.
 She had spent pleasant weeks, all told, planning and acquiring all the pieces.
 She found herself suddenly disgusted with the emptiness of it all.